-2016 2015 2014
+2017 2016 2015

-Acceptable 99.45 % 99.06% 96.73%
+Acceptable 96.57% 99.45% 99.06%

-OAEM 0.51% 0.54% 1.41%
+OAEM 2.93% 0.51% 0.54%

-Substandard 0.04% 0.40% 1.86%
+Substandard 0.50% 0.04% 0.40%

 Doubtful 0.00% 0.00% 0.00%

 Total 100.00% 100.00% 100.00%

-During 2016, overall credit improved with loans classified as "Acceptable" and "OAEM" accounting for 99.96% of volume at December 31, 2016 compared to 99.60% at December 31, 2015.
-We had no loans classified as Doubtful or Loss in 2016, 2015 or 2014.
-Loan delinquencies (accruing loans 30 days or more past due) as a percentage of accruing loans decreased to 0.0% at December 31, 2016.
-Loan delinquencies equated to 0.6% at December 31, 2015 and 0.0% at December 31, 2015 and 0.0% at December 31, 2014.
+During 2017, overall credit quality declined slightly with loans classified as "Acceptable" and "OAEM" accounting for 99.50% of volume at December 31, 2017 compared to 99.96% at December 31, 2016.
+Both "OAEM" and "Substandard" volume increased from prior year-end, with the increase driven by increased stress resulting from normal fluctuation of economic factors related to select commodities.
+We had no loans classified as Doubtful or Loss in 2017, 2016 or 2015.
+Loan delinquencies (accruing loans 30 days or more past due) as a percentage of accruing loans increased to 0.2% at December 31, 2017.
+Loan delinquencies equated to 0.0% at December 31, 2016 and 0.6% at December 31, 2015.

 We continue to emphasize strong underwriting standards to ensure the credit quality of our loan portfolio remains strong.
 However, agriculture remains a cyclical business that is heavily influenced by production, operating costs and commodity prices.
 Each of these can be significantly impacted by uncontrollable events.
-While we have experienced record high credit quality in recent years and we expect it to remain strong in 2017, softening commodity prices are expected to cause tighter operating margins, which could lead to some portfolio deterioration.
+While we have experienced record high credit quality in recent years and we expect it to remain strong in 2018, softening commodity prices are expected to cause tighter operating margins, which could lead to some portfolio deterioration.
 Additionally, less favorable economic conditions, including challenges faced in limited water supply for farmers located in our lending territory, may result in lower credit quality than achieved in recent years.
 We believe our robust capital and risk funds position, as well as our effective credit administration, will allow us to successfully manage this risk.